 - Cut the cold butter into the dry ingredients by flattening the cubes into disks.
 You want the butter to remain in relatively large chunks (about quarter sized).

-- Slowly drizzle buttermilk over top, combining with a fork as you go.
+- Slowly drizzle the heavy cream over top, combining with a fork as you go.
 Using a spatula or bowl scraper, fold the dough over onto itself a few times in the bowl until it comes together into a wet and sticky dough.

-- Arrange the chilled biscuits on top of the cherry filling.
-Lightly brush the tops of the biscuits with melted butter and top with sparkling sugar if desired.
+- Arrange the biscuits on top of the cherry filling.
+Lightly brush the tops of the biscuits with a melted butter and sprinkle with sparkling sugar if desired.

-- Bake at 400 degrees for 10 minutes.
-Then reduce the heat to 350 and bake for 30-40 minutes until the filling is bubbly and the tops of the biscuits are golden brown.
+- Then reduce the heat to 350°F and bake for 30-40 minutes until the filling is bubbly and the tops of the biscuits are golden brown.